salesforce/botsim/latest/_sources/deep_dive.rst.txt

+In this section, we deep-dive into major BotSIM components to understand their capabilties, required inputs and expected outputs.

 Configuration
 ###########################
-We use a customisable configuration file to control the stages of the BotSIM pipeline.
+We use a customisable configuration file to control the behaviours of the major components of the BotSIM pipeline.
 The template configuration is provided in the repo as ``botsim/conf/config.json``.
-An example template is given below.
+An example is given below.

 .. code-block:: json